-After making a Lavender Lip Balm, I just had to try and make an Orange Creamsicle Lip Balm.
+The second lip balm recipe I just had to try and make was Orange Creamsicle Lip Balm.

 These lip balms are just so easy to make.
 I love it!

 The Orange Creamsicle has to be my favorite!

 I plan to make up a few more lip balm recipes and add them to Christmas gifts this year.

 - 30 drops of wild orange essential oil

 - 8 to 10 round lip balm containers

 - glass measuring cup

 - a large saucepan (big enough to set the measuring cup in)